CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

 	If both value-specific `transform-expected` or `transform-actual`
     and ones affecting all values are specified, the value-specific ones are applied after those affecting all values.
+File-specific transformations are applied after those affecting all files but before value-specific transformations.
+If file-specific
+    transformations are specified in multiple batches for a file, the transformations of a batch are appended to the existing list of transformations, and all those transformations are applied to the tests after the batch.

 -   `status`: The status of the test (optional).
 Tests should pass by default, but `status` can mark otherwise.
 Allowed values are: